Andy Garcia

-Andrés Arturo García Menéndez (born April 12, 1956), known professionally as Andy García, is a Cuban-born American actor, director and musician.
+Andrés Arturo García Menéndez (born April 12, 1956) is an American actor, director, producer, and musician.
 He first rose to prominence acting in Brian De Palma's The Untouchables (1987) alongside Kevin Costner, Sean Connery, and Robert De Niro.
 He continued to act in films such as Stand and Deliver (1988), and Internal Affairs (1990).
-He then starred in Francis Ford Coppola's The Godfather Part III (1990) as Vincent Mancini alongside Al Pacino, Diane Keaton, and Eli Wallach.
-He won a Latin Grammy in 2005 and received an Academy Award nomination for Best Supporting Actor for his performance.
+He then co-starred in Francis Ford Coppola's The Godfather Part III (1990) as Vincent Mancini, for which he was nominated for the Academy Award for Best Supporting Actor.

 He continued to act in Hollywood films such as Stephen Frears' Hero (1992), the romantic drama When a Man Loves a Woman (1994), and the action thriller Desperate Measures (1998).
 In 2000, he produced and acted in the HBO television film, For Love or Country: The Arturo Sandoval Story (2000), where he received a Primetime Emmy Award and a Golden Globe Award nominations.
 He also starred in Steven Soderbergh's Ocean's Eleven (2001) and its sequels, Ocean's Twelve (2004) and Ocean's Thirteen (2007).
 In 2005, García directed and starred in the film The Lost City alongside Dustin Hoffman and Bill Murray.
 He also starred in New York, I Love You (2008), the dramedy City Island (2009), the romantic comedy At Middleton (2013), and the crime thriller Kill the Messenger (2014).
-In recent years he has had a career resurgence in such films as Mamma Mia!
-Here We Go Again, Book Club, The Mule (all 2018), the HBO television movie My Dinner with Hervé (2018), and Father of the Bride (2022).
+He has had supporting roles in Mamma Mia!
+Here We Go Again, Book Club, The Mule, the HBO television movie My Dinner with Hervé (all 2018), and the title role in the Father of the Bride remake (2022).

+In 2005, he won both a Grammy and a Latin Grammy Award for producing Cuban musician Cachao's record ¡Ahora Sí!.

 Early life

-García was born Andrés Arturo García Menéndez in Havana, Cuba.
-His mother, Amelie Menéndez, was an English teacher and his father, René García Núñez, was an attorney in Cuba.
+Andy García was born Andrés Arturo García Menéndez in Havana, Cuba.
+His mother, Amelie Menéndez, was an English teacher and his father, René García, was an attorney in Cuba.
 García has two older siblings, a sister named Tessi and a brother named René.
 When he was five years old, his family moved to Miami, Florida after the failed 1961 Bay of Pigs Invasion.
 Over a period of several years, they built up a million-dollar perfume/fragrance company.
-García was raised as a Catholic and attended Miami Beach Senior High School, where he played on the basketball team.
+García stated that his family tree is of Spanish descent.
+He was raised as a Catholic and attended Miami Beach Senior High School, where he played on the basketball team.
 During his senior year of high school, he became ill with mononucleosis, which convinced him to pursue a career in acting.
 He began his acting career that year by taking a drama class with Jay W. Jensen.
 He graduated from Florida International University.